conduktor/conduktor-coding-challenge/README.md

 # We're hiring! 👨‍💻 👩‍💻

-> To read if you want to apply: (How our Application process works?)[application-process.md]

 Don't hesitate to do the challenges presented here and tell us: jobs@conduktor.io!

 We're constantly hiring: